Learn more about the Higg MSI

 The Higg MSI is a cradle-to-gate material scoring tool that:

-- Enables companies to compare their materials against others
+- Helps companies compare their materials against others

-- Makes comparable environmental data available to the public
+- Makes environmental data available to the public

 - Can be used to empower product development teams to make more sustainable choices during materials selection